preciofishbone/OmniaDocsG2/blocks/process-blocks/process-documents/index.rst

 You use this block to display the documents relevant to the process, that was added on the Documents tab by the process author.

-You can add a Title for the block, in any or all available languages, if nedded.
+You can add a title for the block, in any or all available languages, if nedded.

 .. image:: process-documents-block-v7.png